Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Related Works

 \subsection{Continuous Operation}

 Since optical flow is temporally highly correlated as the motion in a real-world environment is mostly smooth and continuous, it makes sense to leverage the prior estimate from the past to better predict the present optical flow.
-However, to the best of our knowledge, only RAFT \cite{raft} introduced a ``warm-starting" strategy when applied to video data among popular frame-based methods.
-RAFT \cite{raft}, as well as, E-RAFT \cite{eraft} directly transports the previous flow field to the current timestep by the flow itself under the assumption of constant linear motion.
+This temporal recurrency is introduced in \cite{continual_flow} and used in RAFT \cite{raft} as a ``warm-starting" strategy when applied to video data.
+RAFT \cite{raft}, as well as E-RAFT \cite{eraft}, directly transports the previous flow field to the current timestep by the flow itself under the assumption of constant linear motion.

-The prior from past flow estimate could also be leveraged through the memory of a continuously running recurrent network.
-Several works \cite{neurips_snn, spike-flownet, ponghiran2022} have proposed recurrent architectures to predict event-based optical flow at the same high update rate of their RNNs.
-This prevents the network to accumulate flow over longer timespans and hence would compare unfavorably on public benchmarks such as DSEC \cite{dsec} whose ground truth rate is only at 10Hz.